-- praise children on individual / group basis (public praise is very powerful), making explicit why: what rule they have followed, or what choice they have made - follow our warnings system, making explicit why: always state what rule they have broken, and always record serious incidents - be consistent with all consequences - treat each child fairly and with respect and understanding - apply these principles, roles and responsibilities with their own class and around school - be a positive role model by demonstrating positive relationships with everyone in school - keep a record if a child misbehaves and / or receives a warning using Arbor to log incidents - having followed regular procedures and consequences, seek help and advice from a colleague (e.g. member of Leadership Team) if a child is still demonstrating unwanted behaviours. - liaise with external agencies, as necessary, to support and guide the progress of each child e.g. discuss the needs of a child with a social worker or LA behaviour support service - report to parents about the child's social and emotional aspects of school life, including behaviour and relationships.
+- praise children on individual / group basis (public praise is very powerful), making explicit why: what rule they have followed, or what choice they have made - follow our warnings system, making explicit why: always state what rule they have broken, and always record serious incidents - be consistent with all consequences - treat each child fairly and with respect and understanding - apply these principles, roles and responsibilities with their own class and around school - be a positive role model by demonstrating positive relationships with everyone in school - keep a record if a child misbehaves and requires intervention from a member of LT - having followed regular procedures and consequences, seek help and advice from a colleague (e.g. member of Leadership Team) if a child is still demonstrating unwanted behaviours. - liaise with external agencies, as necessary, to support and guide the progress of each child e.g. discuss the needs of a child with a social worker or LA Inclusion Support Service - report to parents about the child's social and emotional aspects of school life, including behaviour and relationships.